nus-cs2030s/2324-s2/docs/unix/advanced.md

 ## Pipe Example

 To give you an example of how useful `|` is, here is a real example.
-When processing the registration of the workshop, I have quite a few registrations that are duplicates -- students registered more than once.
+When processing the registration of the workshop, I have quite a few registrations that are duplicates &mdash; students registered more than once.
 I need a quick way to count how many unique registrants are there.
 So I keep the student ID of all registrants in a file called `ID`.
 For instance, the file `ID` contains (not real data, of course)

 ```